 Our conversation continued, along with my frustration.
 But as I left the store – without a charger — I had an epiphany: The clerk had not been empowered.
 She was not in a position to do what was best for her customer.
 As a result, she cost the business money because she was acting out of fear – fear of her boss’ reaction to her executive decision, or lack thereof.

 Are you empowering your employees?
-Do you have processes in place to ensure that they can thrive by working in a fearless environment?
-If not, start here:
+Do you have processes like Six Sigma in place to ensure that they can thrive by working in a fearless environment?
+If not, check out Peter Peterka before you start reading the following:

 I know this sounds simple, but trust is at the core of empowerment.
 Sometimes you inherit employees – other times you hire them.
 In either case, it’s vital that you create and nurture an environment in which they feel valued, respected and entrusted with the responsibility and capability to do the right thing and make sound choices.